-Midlands4Cities doctoral researchers have access to world class supervisory expertise across the breadth of arts and humanities subjects.
+Applicants for an Open Doctoral Award design their own project, defining the research questions and identifying methodologies, normally in discussion with prospective supervisors.
+You can draw on supervisory expertise within and across any of the Midlands4Cities universities or across more than one M4C institution.
 Where relevant, your supervisory team may also include a member from a non-university partner organisation (for example from the cultural, creative or heritage sector).

 Applicants for a Collaborative Doctoral Award pursue a PhD research project which has been jointly developed by a Midlands4Cities university and an external partner organisation.Collaborative Doctoral Awards offer:

-During the period of your PhD study you will have the opportunity to develop a placement for up to six months with one of the many organisations that collaborate with Midlands4Cities.
+PlacementsMidlands4Cities has an extensive range of regional, national and international partners who provide training and placement opportunities for our students.
+A placement is an excellent opportunity for personal and professional development, enabling you to develop skills, apply research expertise outside of academia and gain valuable experience to add to your CV.During the period of your PhD study you will have the opportunity to develop a placement for up to six months with one of the many organisations that collaborate with Midlands4Cities.
 Alternatively, we will support you to develop a placement with an organisation which is part of your own research network.
 A placement will provide access to new resources, contacts and organisational cultures (for example you could be based in a museum, gallery, studio, archive, heritage organisation or specialist laboratory).

 Midlands4Cities provides a collaborative research training environment by combining the postgraduate training offer at each M4C university with an extensive and customised programme of research and employability training that connects the M4C community.

-The Midlands4Cities ethos of ‘Quality Thesis Plus’ enables students to develop arts and humanities research skills, explore interdisciplinary methods, discover research networks, and path-find professional careers via the Midlands Arts Programme (MAP).This includes cohort development initiatives that range from writing workshops with the Royal Literary Fund and Policy Engagement training with the Institute for Government, to workshops with creative practitioners that ‘Lift the Lid’ on work and careers in the cultural industries.
+The Midlands4Cities ethos of ‘Quality Thesis Plus’ enables students to develop arts and humanities research skills, explore interdisciplinary methods, discover research networks, and path-find professional careers via the Midlands Arts Programme (MAP).This includes cohort development initiatives that range from writing workshops with The British School at Rome, the Royal Literary Fund and Policy Engagement training with the Institute for Government, to workshops with creative practitioners that ‘Lift the Lid’ on work and careers in the cultural industries.

 Virtual Postgraduate Platform (VPP)To build and support the Midlands4Cities community we have a digital online platform – the Virtual Postgraduate Platform (VPP).
 This is a single online space for M4C doctoral researchers and supervisors that provides a shared point of access for: